'Flying coffins': Boeing chief grilled at Washington hearing

 Tuesday’s event came days after Indonesian investigators issued their final report on the disaster, setting out Boeing’s failure to identify risks in the design of cockpit software and recommending better training for Lion Air’s pilots.

-Stan Deal, newly appointed president and chief executive of Boeing Commercial Airplanes, attended the ceremony in Jakarta, at which he said he was there to pay his respects.
+Stan Deal, Boeing Commercial Airplanes’ new president and chief executive, attended the ceremony in Jakarta.

-Deal’s predecessor, Kevin McAllister, was ousted by Boeing last week, the first high-level departure since the two crashes.
+Mr Deal’s predecessor, Kevin McAllister, was sacked by Boeing last week, the first high-level departure since the two crashes.

-In the town of Pangkal Pinang, tax office employees held special prayers for seven colleagues killed in the crash, the office head, Krisna Wiryawan, said.
+In Pangkal Pinang, tax office employees held special prayers for seven colleagues killed in the crash, the office head, Krisna Wiryawan, said.

 A tribute video featured photographs of the victims in happier times.

-Indonesian regulators criticised the design of the 737 MAX’s anti-stall system, known as MCAS, which automatically pushed the plane’s nose down, leaving pilots fighting for control.
+Indonesian regulators criticised the design of the 737 Max’s anti-stall system, known as MCAS.
+It automatically pushed the plane’s nose down, leaving pilots fighting for control.

-Investigators attributed the Lion Air crash to a number of factors, including design flaws and inadequate regulatory oversight, as well as errors by Lion Air pilots and engineers.
+Investigators attributed the Lion Air crash to several factors, including design flaws and inadequate regulatory oversight, as well as errors by pilots and engineers.

-Lion Air was “always improving upon pilot skills and maintenance because it’s a never ending job in the airline industry,” Chief Executive Edward Sirait told reporters at Tuesday’s event.
+Lion Air was “always improving upon pilot skills and maintenance because it’s a never ending job in the airline industry,” chief executive Edward Sirait said on Tuesday.

-Boeing ran a statement in Indonesian newspapers in which its president and chief executive, Dennis Muilenburg, said, “We are deeply sorry and grieve for the loss of life.”

 Indonesian Finance Minister Sri Mulyani Indrawati said she hoped victims’ relatives would receive proper compensation.

 Boeing settled first claims with family members’ representatives in September.
-Three people familiar with the matter said family members are set to receive at least $US1.2 million each.
+Sources say grieving family members are set to receive at least $US1.2 million ($A1.75 million) each.

-That figure is compensation for a single victim without any dependents, the sources said, speaking on condition of anonymity because negotiations were confidential.
+That figure is compensation for a single victim without any dependents, the sources said.